In a NutshellDue to the COVID-19 pandemic, Kansas has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 You can file your Kansas income tax online or via mail.

 To file your return electronically, you can use WebFile, a free online application portal offered by the state.
-You can also e-file your federal and Kansas income tax returns using one of the software vendors listed on the department site, including Credit Karma Tax®, which is always free.
+You can also e-file your federal and Kansas income tax returns using one of the software vendors listed on the department site.
 Some tax-preparation companies may charge fees though, so review terms and costs before filing.

 If you want to go the paper route, you can use an original preprinted form or an approved computer-generated form (not a copy), which you can get by calling the department, visiting its office or downloading it from the department site.